-Historical data about one living individual of the thick-shelled river mussel Unio crassus in the River Suså could be confirmed by the recent mussel investigation conducted in August 2017.
-Here, a total of 15 living individuals was detected in the Upper Suså, with two individuals found at the survey site near Vrangstrup and 13 individuals found at the survey site near Assendrup.
-According to the categorization by Wiberg-Larsen (2015), these mussel occurrences represent 'low' (1-5 individuals per 100 meter river length) and 'intermediate' (5-20 individuals per 100 meter river length) abundances of U. crassus.
+Historical data about one living individual of U. crassus in the River Suså could be confirmed by the recent mussel investigation conducted in August 2017.
+A total of 6 living individuals was detected in the Upper Suså, with one individual found at the survey site near Vrangstrup and five individuals found at the survey site near Assendrup.
+According to the categorization by Wiberg-Larsen (2015), these mussel occurrences represent 'low' abundance of U. crassus (1-5 individuals per 100 meter river length).
 However, deep waters limited the recent mussel search for U. crassus carried out by wading in up and downstream direction of the survey site near Vrangstrup.
 Hence, further individuals of U. crassus may be detected when diving is applied.

-U. crassus found north of the small bridge near Assendrup may represent individuals of the oldest population in the Upper Suså, as dredging has never been applied at this river stretch surrounded by forest limiting the access for excavators.
+U. crassus found north of the small bridge near Assendrup may represent individuals of the oldest population in the Upper Suså, as dredging has never been conducted at this river stretch surrounded by forest which limiting the access for excavators.
 This is supported by the fact that very large individuals of U. crassus were found.
 Moreover, an old and dense population of the swollen river mussel U. tumidus, the generally dominant mussel species in the Upper Suså, is present near Assendrup.
-Hence, further individuals of U. crassus may exist among the dense population of U. tumidus, albeit extensive search, including digging for mussels was conducted during the recent investigation.
+Further individuals of U. crassus may exist along with the dense population of U. tumidus, albeit the extensive search, which included manual digging for mussels.

 Shells of U. crassus were detected at low (1-5 shells per 100 meter river length) to high (> 20 shells per 100 meter river length, near Assendrup) abundances in the Upper Suså.
 Often, shells were highly corroded or overgrown by algae.
 This can hint at the death of the mussel far back in the past or at high levels of erosion in the river.
-Due to the generally low presence of U. crassus shells in the Upper Suså, no or very few living U. crassus are expected where no living individuals have now been found.
+Due to the generally low numbers of living U. crassus and of shells found in the Upper Suså, very few if any living U. crassus are expected to remain undetected.

-In the Lower Suså, nor living individuals of U. crassus nor shells were recorded.
+In the Lower Suså, no living individuals of U. crassus and shells were recorded.
 It therefore remains unclear whether U. crassus still exists in the Lower Suså.
-Historical data hints at a former presence of this mussel species.
-However, the probability of a present existence is low as an extensive invasion of the zebra mussel Dreissena polymorpha occurs in the Lower Suså.
-D. polymorpha is able to attach to all kinds of substrates including native mussel species such as U. crassus, where they can outcompete them for food (Strayer et al. 2004).
-During the recent mussel search, shells of native mussels species other than U. crassus were found colonized by D. polymorpha. however no living mussels were found.
+Historical data hints at a former presence of this mussel species in the Lower Suså.
+However, the probability of a present existence is low as an extensive invasion of D. polymorpha occurs in the Lower Suså.
+Dreissena polymorpha is able to attach to all kinds of substrates, such as native mussel species, and hereby outcompete them for food (Strayer et al. 2004).
+During the recent mussel search, shells of native mussels species other than U. crassus were found colonized by D. polymorpha.
+No living mussels were found.
 Thus, living individuals of native mussels, if still present in the Lower Suså, are difficult to detect as syphons are covered by aggregations of D. polymorpha.
-To avoid further dispersal of D. polymorpha, particular from the Lower to the Upper Suså where colonization of the invasive species implies a high threat for native mussels, no exchange of water or equipment, including boats, waders, or fishing rods should take place without thorough disinfection.
-This is because D. polymorpha has a reproduction mode similar to marine blue mussels - over a free-living veliger larvae that develops independent from fish.
-Likewise adult individuals, these larvae can attach to all kind of surfaces, thus spread easily.
+To avoid further dispersal of D. polymorpha, particularly from the Lower to the Upper Suså, where colonization of the invasive species implies a high threat for native mussels, no exchange of water or equipment, including boats, waders, or fishing rods, should take place prior to thorough disinfection.
+This is because D. polymorpha has a reproduction mode similar to marine blue mussels - over free-living veliger larvae that develop independently from fish.
+These larvae can attach to all kind of surfaces, thus spread easily.